 If the stock is moving to the upside, or you have a stock, it’s not doing much, what you could do is sell some premium, you’re at the $140, you make an extra $17 so what I can do is, I’m going to do it this way to show you a little more of an advanced trade.

-I got one filled, so I could just do one, but this is the $140, and then what I could do is another one at $135, and that will kind of give me a synthetic 137 protection.
+I got one filled so that I could do one, but this is the $140, and then what I could do is another one at $135, and that will kind of give me a synthetic 137 protection.

 And what I’m doing is I’m collecting some premium, and how much premium?
 It depends where the price is, but roughly about $70.

-If I was over here at a negative value, that theta would actually be a lot larger, because that’s at that peak or corner.
+If I was over here at a negative value, that theta would be a lot larger because that’s at that peak or corner.
 And you can see that that theta continues to accelerate there as we get closer and closer.

-That’s what you do when you’re selling option contracts and premium, I don’t’ see why you wouldn’t do this if you have stocks and positions that you’re holding on for a while, because you could still go really wide and still allows you to appreciate in capital.
+That’s what you do when you’re selling option contracts and premium, and I don’t’ see why you wouldn’t do this if you have stocks and positions that you’re holding on for a while, because you could still go wide and even allows you to appreciate in the capital.

 The downside of this strategy

-The disadvantage of course, is, if that stock explodes really far to the upside, $160, then you have to kind of miss out on that gain from $140 to $160.
+The disadvantage, of course, is if that stock explodes far to the upside, $160, then you have to kind of miss out on that gain from $140 to $160.